 Congratulations, you’ve been chosen to be the Best Man!
 It’s a great honour but also comes with some serious responsibilities.
 Never fear, even if you think you couldn’t organise a piss-up in a brewery, this easy to follow guide will sort everything out for you.
 Bear in mind, most of this involves some planning weeks before the wedding, so don’t leave it until it’s too late!
 Or, if you’d like it to do it the easy way, get an expert stag do planning company likeChillisauceto do all the hard work for you.

-Here are our 5 top tips to plan a stag do:
+Here are 5 things you need to do when planning a stag do:

 - Decide The Date